TimothyFothergill/TimothyFothergill/README.md

 -->

 - 🔭 In my spare time, I'm currently working on a 2d Platformer
-- 🌱 I’m currently learning
+- 🌱 In my day job, I’m currently learning Scala and the Play Framework